CamTHz/CamTHz.GitHub.io/catsper_function_ref.md

 The data is usually upsampled before Fourier transform.
 Upsampling approximates the situation when the signal is sampled at a higher rate.
 This is done by extending the data length, where the new length is determined by multipling the original length of data by a power of two.
 The exponent is specified by the user and should have a value greater than zero.
 The additional entries created beyond the original data length are filled with zeros.

-The augmented data is then respectively discrete Fourier transformed into frequency domain via [fast Fourier transformed (MATLAB built-in function)](https://uk.mathworks.com/help/matlab/ref/fft.html).
+The augmented data is then respectively discrete Fourier transformed into frequency domain via [fast Fourier transform (MATLAB built-in function)](https://uk.mathworks.com/help/matlab/ref/fft.html).
 A $N$-by-$N$ transformation matrix is multiplied with the data. $N$ takes the length of the augmented data, or the original data length if upsampling is not performed.

-### Setting Frequency Range and Spectral Resolution
+### Frequency Range and Spectral Resolution

+The frequency range is specified by the user.
+It should be set based on considerations such as the instrument's signal-to-noise ratio, the range that gives relevant features, etc.

+The spectral resolution $v_{res}$ is defined by

+$$ v_{res} = \frac{1}{t_{res} N} $$

+where $t_{res}$ is the time resolution of the measured signal in time domain.

 <!-- stopband? -->